rohitag04/agarwal_rohit_python_2017/Final Exam/Read ME.md

   - 7(2014)
   - 19(2016)

+#### Note-
+  - As it's hard to spot rise in temparature
-#### As above graph is based on per day Plotting So, difference is very minute which is not clearly visible.
+  As above graph is based on per day Plotting So, difference is very minute which is not clearly visible.
 #### So in order to make it visible I have plotted mean Tempearture for Every Year.